odetolakehinde/drift-checker/README.md

 You're managing EC2 instances with Terraform.
 Someone changes the instance type or tags **manually via the AWS console**.
 → `drift-checker` will detect that drift so you can fix it.

+See examples in the `results` folder of this application to see how the results are returned

 ---

 ## Features